elixir-europe/rdmkit/pages/your_problem/data_transfer.md

 tags: [research_it]
 ---

-## How can I transfer data?
+## How to transfer large data file?
+Large data files cannot be sent by email because they exceed the file size limit of most common email servers.
+So, how can large data files be transfered from a local computer to a distant one?

-### Considerations about data transfer
+### Considerations

 There are many aspects to consider when dealing with data transfer, but the most important are :

 * the data size
 * the capacity or bandwidth of the network links between your local computer and the distant computer
+* data security

-These parameters are tightly linked since transferring large volumes of data on a low bandwidth network will be so time consuming that it could be simpler to send the data on a hard drive through carrier services.
+Data size and bandwidth are tightly linked since transferring large volumes of data on a low bandwidth network will be so time consuming that it could be simpler to send the data on a hard drive through carrier services.

+If you intend to transfer sensitive data to another location, that you have to check what are the regulation and security measure on the remote site.
+You can interact with the IT departments at both location in order to establish your strategy.
+Do not forget to check the [Human Data](https://rdm.elixir-europe.org/humandata_usecase.html) pages of the RDM-toolkit.

-Since data transfer involves so many technical aspects, it is a good idea to interact with your technical team in order to avoid any problem if you want to transfer large amounts of data.
+Since data transfer involves so many technical aspects, it is a good idea to interact with your technical/IT team in order to avoid any problem if you want to transfer large amounts of data.

+### Solutions

+#### Step 1: Optimize data transfer
+It can be very useful to archive your data in a single to optimize and ease the data transfer.
+This can be done with two tools available on most systems.

+* tar (tape archive) will create an archive, a single file containing several files or directories.
+* gzip : since tar does not compress the archive created, a compression tool such as gzip is often used to reduce the size of the archive.

-## Data transfer protocols and applications
+#### Step 2: Choose the appropriate data transfer protocols or applications

 The most common data transfer applications available are :